ir-nlp-csui/indonli/README.md

 ## License

-We use premises taken from the Indonesian Wikipedia.
+We use premises taken from the Indonesian Wikipedia, news, and Web articles.

 Wikipedia is licensed under Creative Commons Attribution-ShareAlike 3.0 Unported License (CC-BY-SA) and the GNU Free Documentation License (GFDL).

+For the news genre, we use premise text from Indonesian PUD and GSD treebanks provided by the Universal Dependencies 2.5 (Zeman et al., 2019) and IndoSum (Kurniawan and Louvan, 2018).
+Indonesian PUD and GSD treebanks are licensed under Creative Commons Attribution-ShareAlike 3.0 Unported License (CC-BY-SA) and Creative Commons Attribution-ShareAlike 4.0 International License (CC-BY-SA).
+IndoSum is licensed under Apache License, Version 2.0.

 ## Citation